 Jones, S.E.
 (2024) ‘Raising awareness isn’t enough: The role of the psychology of education in disability-related justice and inclusion in primary classrooms’.
 Psychology of Education Review, 48(1), pp. 6–19.
 Available at: https://doi.org/10.53841/bpsper.2024.48.1.6 or https://eresearch.qmu.ac.uk/handle/20.500.12289/13653

-I am the Programme Lead for the online MA in Special and Inclusive Education, running several of the modules on this programme.
+I built and run several of the modules on the MA Online in Special and Inclusive Education programme.
 Alongside this, I teach on our on-campus programmes on the topics of peer relations, social justice, queer psychology, and inclusive education.
 I supervise research projects at undergraduate, Masters and PhD level in these areas.

 2018: Member of the Editorial Board of the Frontiers in Psychology Journal